Direct vs Programmatic Advertising: What's the difference?

 Programmatic advertising automates the buying and placement of digital ads by using real-time data and software.

-you can set priorities like target audience and budget, and the system bids on relevant ad space through real-time auctions.
+You can set priorities like target audience and budget, and the system bids on relevant ad space through real-time auctions.
 The winning bids result in instant ad placements across websites or apps.

 This process continuously tracks performance, optimizing the campaign for better results.
 This efficient and scalable advertising category allows precise targeting for improved ROI.